1. Blog

 6. Minerals.

-Water is an essential element for life, while protein is needed for cellular functions and tissue growth and maintenance.
+Water is an essential element for life.
+Dogs need protein for cellular functions and tissue growth and maintenance.
 Healthy fat is necessary for essential fatty acids and for absorbing certain vitamins, like Vitamin A.

 Carbohydrates are necessary for energy production, and of course, vitamins and minerals are vital for healthy growth and development, a functioning immune system, and tissue maintenance.